vimanasystems/ZeroTrustBSD/INTRODUCTION.md

 Now, it’s open for the world.
 What's up Q?

 ---
+## 🏆 Built by Uday Moorjani
+> **Cybersecurity Architect | Former RSSI, Sint Maarten | SWIFT, NIS2, DORA, PQC Expert**

+This is not theory.
+It is **battle-tested expertise** — from securing central banks to teaching Zero Trust at École Hexagone.

+ZeroTrustBSD is the culmination of a career spent defending what matters.

+Now, it’s open for the world.
+---

 ## 📜 License
 ZeroTrustBSD is released under the **BSD 3-Clause License** — free to use, modify, and deploy — even commercially.